esphome/esphome-docs/esphomeyaml/cookbook/sonoff-fishpond-pump.rst

     esphomeyaml <some-yaml-file> run

-More details on programming can be found on :doc:`Sonoff Basic section <sonoff_basic>`
+More details on programming can be found on :doc:`Sonoff Basic section </esphomeyaml/devices/sonoff_basic>`

 3. Prepping and installing
 ****************************